Biden attends Mass at DC church where he worshipped as VP

 Biden, the nation’s second Catholic president, picked Holy Trinity Catholic Church in Washington’s Georgetown neighborhood, a few miles from the White House.
 It’s where the nation’s only other Catholic president, John F. Kennedy, often went to Mass.

-Biden entered through the front entrance, where a Black Lives Matter banner was hanging on one side and a banner with this quote from Pope Francis was on the other.
-“We cannot tolerate or turn a blind eye to racism and exclusion in any form and yet claim to defend the sacredness of every human life.”
+Biden entered through the front entrance, where a Black Lives Matter banner was hanging on one side and a banner with a quote from Pope Francis was on the other: “We cannot tolerate or turn a blind eye to racism and exclusion in any form and yet claim to defend the sacredness of every human life.”

+The president, in a brief exchange with reporters, said the service was “lovely.”
+Biden was accompanied to church by his son, Hunter, and two of his grandchildren, Finnegan and Maisy.

+His motorcade made a brief stop on the way back to the White House for carryout from Call Your Mother, a popular deli near the church.
+The president remained in his armored vehicle, while his son picked up the order.

 White House press secretary Jen Psaki told reporters on Friday that Biden had not yet settled on a home church in the nation’s capital, but said that she expected Biden will continue to regularly attend services during his presidency.